-Key report predicts that consumers will boost their spending this December, bringing a hearty and happy holiday to retailers.
-But good news for retailers could translate into big credit card bills for consumers come January.
+Consumers tend to boost their spending in December, bringing a hearty and happy holiday to retailers.
+But good news for retailers could translate into big credit card bills for its consumers come January.

 Spending that much and treating your loved ones is fine—if you can afford it.
-But many consumers can't, and many will feel pressured to overspend this holiday season, only to find themselves with a big credit card bill that they can't pay off come January.
+But many consumers can't, and many will feel pressured to overspend this holiday season, only to find themselves with a big credit card bill that they can't pay off in the new year.

-But you don't have to fall into this festive trap.
-By setting a budget and having realistic expectations, you can bring good tidings and avoid falling into credit card debt this holiday season.
+But you don't have to fall into this festive Christmas trap.
+By setting a budget and having realistic expectations, you can still bring good tidings, save money and avoid falling into credit card debt this holiday season.

 Once you’ve made a list of what you need to buy, assign a dollar amount to each item.
 If you know you only want to spend $20 on Uncle Phil’s gift this year, don’t splurge and buy him a $50 Bluetooth speaker.
 Stick to that budget!

-William Taylor, a career development manager at Los Angeles-based MintResume, says making this budgeted list helps keep him on track financially each holiday season.
+William Taylor, a career development manager at Los Angeles-based MintResume, says budgeting helps keep him on track financially each holiday season.

-"Remember, you aren't Santa, so you shouldn't be buying presents for everyone you know," Taylor says.
+"Remember, you aren't Santa, so you shouldn't buy presents for everyone you know," Taylor says.
 "And if you're worried that you might miss somebody, keep a few bottles of wine wrapped under the tree in case they visit you."

 Avoiding holiday debt sometimes requires a more creative, realistic approach.
 Just ask Christopher Grozdon, chief marketing officer and co-founder of Austin, Texas-based digital marketing agency DASH-SEO.
 He's a big believer in setting spending limits during the holiday season.